 I issue warnings for sensitive content on all of my pieces.
 These include blood, gore, death, animal injury, and so on.
 If you need to know whether a piece has a certain element in it, feel free to reach out to me and I'll let you know when and where they come up.
 However, please understand that there are certain elements like breasts, scars, and disfigurement that are regular aspects of my art, and I can not hide these without hiding the majority of my work.
 I don’t create art I would consider to fall under body horror, but I do not use this warning either.
 In general, my philosophy is that no human body should be considered "horror" or "taboo."
 To this end I will never use these elements for shock value-- but please be aware of this before viewing!

 My work will always be available for free in some form.
-This is something that is important to me, as I do not feel that I can reap financial capital from it when I am already reaping social capital.
-Those who feel so inclined may donate to support me and my work, but I want to stress that there is no obligation or expectation to; I would urge you to first consider those in your immediate community who are in financial need, or perhaps seek out your local Audubon or Sierra Club chapter to donate your time and money.
+This is something that is important to me, as I do not feel that I can profit financially from it when I am already profiting socially.
+Those who feel inclined may donate to support me and my work, but I want to stress that there is no obligation or expectation to.
+I would urge you to first consider those in your immediate community who are in financial need, or perhaps seek out your local Audubon or Sierra Club chapter to donate your time and money.
 If you're local to the Southwest, I might also recommend Native Seeds SEARCH, Indian Country Today, and other indigenous sovereignty efforts.
 If the needs of those around you are met, then I would like to thank you deeply and from the bottom of my heart for considering supporting me.

 Please note that such contributions are voluntary, non-refundable gifts, and do not represent any contract, obligation, or binding agreement between a supporter and myself.

 ContactFor professional inquiries, you can send me a good ol' fashion email at